Choir Sight-Reading Criteria

 Key

-Possible modulation to relative major or minor keys
+Possible modulation to relative minor keys

 Texture